Sripadkarne/ai-coding-mvp/README.md

 ## Notes

-The upload endpoint is idempotent, so notes_inserted may be 0 on repeat runs
+- The upload endpoint is idempotent, so notes_inserted may be 0 on repeat runs

-Some low-signal sections (e.g., vitals or metadata) may produce weaker semantic matches, which is expected for a pure vector similarity approach
+- Some low-signal sections (e.g., vitals or metadata) may produce weaker semantic matches, which is expected for a pure vector similarity approach

-## Summary

-This implementation demonstrates a clean, end-to-end pipeline for medical chart ingestion, storage, and retrieval-based ICD coding using modern Python tooling.
-The codebase is intentionally simple, modular, and easy to reason about.